2sic/2sxc-docs/docs-src/pages/abyss/releases/roadmap.md

     1. Preview features
     1. `Info` `Link` `Tooltip`
 1. ✅ New AppAssets DataSource and `System.AppAssets` query to get assets for pickers such as all SVGs in a folder.
+1. ✅ Double-Encrypt sensitive data on HTTP-Transport
 1. ✅ Ability to switch UI languages (not just content-languages)
 1. ✅ GPS Picker enhancements with **my current location** and searching for addresses which were not in the data
 1. ✅ Ability to delete a field (column) which had entity-relationships in it (previously SQL stopped you)
 1. ✅ New `Toolbar.Audience(...)` API to show it when needed
 1. ✅ Improve UI for creating fields for content-types, better dropdowns, longer etc.

+Breaking Changes

+1. An interface called `ToSic.Sxc.DataSources.IBlockInstance` was removed since it was identical to `ToSic.Eav.DataSource.IDataSource` and should not be used anywhere.

 Bugfixes